-These are the survey of unauthorized occupation of state lands on the request of the different parties concerned such as Divisional Secretaries, Land Commissioner, and Conservator of Forest etc. The purpose of the survey may be either to regularize the encroachments or to eject the encroachers.
-Usually a Theodolite traverse is used to do the outer boundary survey and any other control, and Theodolite survey or Global Navigation Satellite Systems (GNSS) may be used for the details.
+These are the survey of unauthorized occupation of state lands at the request of the different parties concerned such as Divisional Secretaries, Land Commissioner, and Conservator of Forest etc. The purpose of the survey may be either to regularize the encroachments or to eject the encroachers.
+Usually a Theodolite traverse is used to do the outer boundary survey and any other control, and Plane Table survey may be used for the details.
 A tracing is prepared and sent along with the list of encroachers either on the tracing itself or on a separate sheet of paper.